 1 tsp granulated garlic

-1 tsp dried ancho chili powder (substitute regular chili powder if needed)
+1 tsp dried ancho chili powder (substitute regular chili

 1 tsp Kosher salt